Nine-Gates/Nine-Gates/README.md

 - 👋 Hi, I’m @Nine-Gates
 - 👀 I’m interested in lucid dreams that provide insight.
-- 🌱 I’m currently learning Cyber-security, High-Level coding, Low-Level coding.
+- 🌱 I’m currently learning Cyber-security, High-Level coding, and Low-Level coding.
 - 💞️ I’m looking to collaborate on pretty much anything, whatever gets my feet wet.
 - 📫 How to reach me ... | I guess you would have to figure this one out.